Training and Supervision Plan (TSP)Doctoral regulations

 - Agreement about frequency of supervisory meetings

-- Professionalism and integrity in research (requirement, follow link for more information)
+- Professionalism and integrity in research (mandatory for PhD candidates of the Graduate School)

 - Making your research proposal work for you